hmans/composer-suite/README.md

 You've reacheded the **Composer Suite Monorepo**, home of [Shader Composer], [Material Composer], [VFX Composer] and more!
 Please things a little time to settle, and stay tuned!

 > **Note**
-> This suite of libraries is primarily targeted at building games with React and React-Three-Fiber.
+> This suite of libraries is primarily targeted at building games with [React](https://reactjs.org/) and [React-Three-Fiber].
 Some of these libraries can be used outside of React, just like some others are not specific to Three.js or React-Three-Fiber, but you will find most example code to be written in React.

 ## Packages